 When you don’t want to spend ages in the kitchen, try this easy turmeric chicken recipe with fennel!

 Hands-on time is just 15 minutes as the oven does most of the hard work for you!
+That's what I love about baked chicken recipes like chicken marbella and this turmeric chicken!
 While the chicken is roasting away you will have more than enough time to whip up a side of rice or bulgur and a salad, or to simply relax with a glass of wine.

 In this turmeric chicken recipe, I season chicken pieces with a variety of colorful spices before tossing them in an olive oil, white wine, and citrus marinade.
 I nestle the chicken into a baking dish along with fennel, onions, and orange slices.